autobib/autobib/README.md

 You can also re-retrieve a record from the remote provider using the `autobib update` command, or remove one from the database using the `autobib delete` command.
 Run `autobib help update` and `autobib help delete` for more details.

+The modifications performed by edits, updates, and deletions (except with special flags) are always recoverable.
+See the [edit history](#working-with-edit-history) section for more detail.

 ### Assigning aliases

 It is also possible to assign *aliases* to records, using the `autobib alias` sub-command.